 The Tomahawk was one of the most popular motherboards for 2nd Generation Ryzen, with good reason.

-The MSI Tomahawk MAX continues to offer excellent hardware at an attractive price point, along with premium features like BIOS Flashback.
+The MSI Tomahawk MAX continues to offer high-quality hardware at an attractive price point, along with premium features like BIOS Flashback.

 The QVL for the Tomahawk is nothing short of impressive, featuring a good number of memory modules running in even quad-channel configurations at speeds well above the standard 3200 MHz mark.